-Estrogen is a hormone "messenger" molecule that has receptor sites in many locations of the body: uterus, vagina, breasts, bones and brain are the major sites.
-Estrogen stimulates the growth of the uterine lining each month to prepare it for implantation of a fertilized egg.
+Estrogen is a hormone messenger molecule that has receptor sites in many locations of the body: uterus, vagina, breasts, bones and brain are the major sites.
+It stimulates the growth of the uterine lining each month to prepare it for implantation of a fertilized egg.
 Estrogen is produced by the ovaries, by egg follicles, by the adrenal glands and in fat cells.
-More than 30 different forms of estrogen have been identified; the most common forms tested are estrone [E1], estradiol [estradiol-17 beta, E2], and estriol [E3].
+More than 30 different forms have been identified; the most common forms tested are estrone [E1], estradiol [estradiol-17 beta, E2], and estriol [E3].

-This female hormone, actually men have estrogen also, is quite controversial when it comes to hormone therapy or replacement in menopause.
+This female hormone, actually men have it also, is quite controversial when it comes to hormone therapy or replacement in menopause.
 Estrogen is used primarily to prevent or reduce the risk of osteoporosis and to reduce symptoms of hot flashes.
-Excess estrogen can lead to blood clots and increased risk of breast cancer.
-Reduction in the use of estrogen hormone (such as Premarin) by post menopausal women could potentially reduce the risk of breast cancer.
-There are several estrogen hormones including estradiol, estrone, and estriol.
-Estrogen is called the female hormone even though men have estrogen in their bodies, too.
+Excess can lead to blood clots and increased risk of breast cancer.
+Reduction of its use (such as Premarin) by post menopausal women could potentially reduce the risk of breast cancer.

 estradiol (E2), estriol (E3) and